ramshabilal/eventgo-event-management-system/README.md

 1. As a non-registered user, I can register a new account.
 2. As a user, I can log in to the site.
+3. As a user, I can view all the events posted.
+4. As a user, I can register for events.
-3. As a user, I can create a new event.
+5. As a user, I can create a new event.
-4. As a user, I can view all the events I've created.
+6. As a user, I can view all the events I've created.
+7. As a user, I can delete events that I created.
-5. As a user, I can view event details.
+8. As a user, I can view my bookings.
-6. As a user, I can register for events.
+9. As a user, I can view event trends.

 ## Research Topics

 * (5 points) Integrate user authentication
-    * I'm going to be using passport.js for user authentication
+    * I'm using passport.js for user authentication and express-session for session management.
+    * User can register for an account and then log in.
+    * Once logged in, the user can remain logged in for three hours - achieved with the help of session cookies.
+    * User can log out using the log-out button at the bottom of the screen.
-* (4 points) Perform client-side form validation using a JavaScript library
+* (4 points) Perform client-side form validation and server-side validation and sanitization before using user input
+    * On the client side, forms have types such as 'date' set so the user enters the correct data.
+Moreover, fields required for the MongoDB schemas are set to be required to ensure user enters all required data.
+    * On the server side, mongo-sanitize is used to ensure user input is sanitized before being queried.
+    * Error handling is done to prevent the website from crashing and to gracefully convey errors.
+* (6 points) Use of libraries
+    1. FullCalendar
+    2. Chart.js
+    3. req flash
+    4.
 * (3 points) Configuration management
     * dotenv
     * nconf